-To complete this program, the candidate will fulfill the requirements listed in the BEd AD section of the current Academic Calendar.
+To complete this program, the candidate will fulfill the requirements listed in the BEd AD section of the Academic Calendar under which they entered Burman.

-Each candidate must provide the following documents:
+Each candidate must provide the following documents before beginning classes:

-- 1. A completed application for BEd After Degree Admission. - 2.
-Three references from designated individuals giving evidence of moral, ethical, professional and personal character.
-These must be completed using the provided BEd Letter of Recommendation form. - 3.
-Completed Criminal Record Declaration form from the School of Education office.
+- 1. A completed Application for BEd After Degree Admission. - 2.
+Three references from designated individuals giving evidence of moral, ethical, professional, and personal character.
+These must be completed using the provided BEd Letter of Recommendation form; these forms are confidential and are returned directly to the School of Education office by the individual completing the document. - 3.
+Completed Criminal Record Declaration Form from the School of Education office.

-In addition, the candidate must successfully complete a BEd AD Admission interview, and have approval for entrance into the BEd AD program from the Burman University Registrar, prior to qualifying for Teacher Preparation Council (TPC) consideration.
+In addition, the candidate must successfully complete a BEd AD Admission Interview, and have approval for entrance into the BEd AD program from Burman University Registrar & Admissions personnel prior to qualifying for Teacher Preparation Council (TPC) consideration.
 The application and accompanying materials will be presented to the TPC.
-The TPC will:

-- Review the necessary documents and any other pertinent information. - 2.
-Vote to grant or deny BEd AD Admission.

-The applicant will receive a letter from the TPC Chair regarding the decision, along with any concern identified by the TPC (if applicable).
+The TPC will review the necessary documents and any other pertinent information.
+The application will be considered, and the applicant will be notified regarding the decision, along with any concern identified by the TPC (if applicable).